 The holidays can be difficult, even in the best of times.
 Co-parenting can be particularly trying.
 Conflicts commonly arise related to when and how the children will spend their holiday time.
 In ordinary times, a good parenting plan is designed to mitigate these conflicts.
-However, a good parenting plan likely has not anticipated parenting during a pandemic such … [Read more...] about How to Manage a Divorce, The Holidays and COVID-19
+However, a good parenting plan likely has not anticipated parenting during a pandemic such as COVID-19. … [Read more...] about How to Manage a Divorce, The Holidays and COVID-19

 Parents who divorce face the reality that two homes will be trying to meet budgets on the same income that once supported just one.
 The children will go back and forth between these two homes spending significant time in each home.
 Best outcomes for the children dictate they should feel comfortable at each home and believe that mom’s house is their house and that dad’s house is their house.
 It is … [Read more...] about How Does Child Support Work?